Three Injured In Cadiz Crash - NewsBreak

 whopam.com

-BALLARD COUNTY, Ky.
-(KFVS) - A Ballard County Sheriff’s deputy was called to a hit-and-run crash at the Phoenix papermill in Wickliffe on Friday afternoon, September 2.
-As the deputy was heading to the scene, he learned the vehicle involved had been stolen from a contractor at the plant and it had been driven through a closed gate.
+WICKLIFFE, KY — A deputy responded to a hit-and-run accident at Wilcliffe's Phoenix Papermill on Friday, only to discover the vehicle had been stolen from a contractor at the plant and driven through a closed gate.
+According to a press release from the Ballard County Sheriff's Department, the contractor...